1918 SEARS HOUSE

 Our Kansas Friends, The UNRUHS ~ For Sharing Their 1914 CONCORD SEARS House With Us.

-Childhood Friend, JEANNIE ~ For Suggesting The Website & Blog On Our SEARS House.
+Childhood Friend, JEANNIE SKALSKY ~ For Suggesting The Website & Blog On Our SEARS House.

 Our Kansas Friends, The KINGS ~ For Sharing Their Identical Floor Plan House With Us.